Frequently Asked Questions | Art Restoration

 What types of art can Old World Restorations, Inc. restore?

-We restore paintings and frames of all kinds, ceramic and porcelain objects, pottery,
+We restore paintings and frames of all kinds, ceramic,

 wood, metal, stone, ivory, glass, mixed media, lacquer, paper artwork, documents,